 To date, five talks have been given to introduce this SARE Project and it’s objectives.
 These are being recorded separately elsewhere.
 Talks included a farming group on the Hopi reservation near Flagstaff, the president of the Northern Arizona Organic Beekeeping Organization, the Southern Arizona Beekeepers Association, Pima County Office of Sustainability, and the first annual Arizona Honey Bee Festival in Tempe.

-- Our project has already experienced the potential need to adapt our project due to extreme climate events.
+- This project has revealed the potential need to adapt our project due to extreme climate events.

 - Locally, the need for more control of extreme defensive behavior has become more apparent during the summer of 2017 when three people in Arizona were killed due to disturbance of feral colonies, and an additional person was recorded as injured.
 More education is taking place along with an online presence to disseminate educational information.

-- Increased extreme climate events may increase the need to bolster beekeeping in all areas of the country, including areas with a high population of feral colonies that can tend to be more defensive.
-These events may decrease the availability of colonies for commercial pollination of almonds in California in early 2018, and may also tax the ability of the nations beekeepers to replace those colonies in time for pollination of crops in 2019.
+- Increased extreme climate events may increase the need to bolster information sharing among beekeepers in all areas of the country at the local level, including areas with a high population of feral colonies that can tend to be more defensive.

 The possibility to collaborate with several other beekeepers on a more focused breeding project has surfaced.
 These beekeepers range in experience from advance hobby to professional commercial level, and the goal would be to evaluate and potentially create a regionally adapted line that can be used at least among local beekeepers.
-It is still too soon to elaborate on this particular potential, but the relationships being developed here may be essential for other future projects, and the use of the instrumental insemination techniques currently being refined will prove essential.
+It is still too soon to elaborate on this particular potential, but the relationships developed would be essential for other future projects, and the use of the instrumental insemination techniques could be strategically useful as discussed in the results section.

-Talk here about the difficulties of recording data and how developing methods to automate data recovery into an electronic form via open source software solutions geared to sideline level beekeepers is necessary.
+Difficulties of recording data and affordable methods to automate data recovery into an electronic form via open source software solutions should be developed for sideline level beekeepers is necessary.
 It’s important to eliminate manual recording with pen and paper if efficient record keeping and analysis is going to occur.

-Honey produced: Future attempts to measure honey as a characteristic of preferred genetics would likely be eliminated.
-Honey produced is more an indicator of environmental characteristics, it’s time-consuming to measure, and strength of hive as measured by number of frames containing bees are more reliable indicators of future productivity given ever-changing levels of forage year on year dependent on rainfall variability.
+Honey produced is more an indicator of environmental characteristics, it’s time-consuming to measure, and strength of a hive as measured by number of frames containing bees are more reliable indicators of future productivity given ever-changing levels of forage year on year dependent on rainfall variability.
 Historically, attempts to tie honey production to a particular strain were more indicative of the strains ability to efficiently produce a healthy population to take advantage of plentiful resource availability.